publiccodenet/about/activities/codebase-stewardship/activities.md

 # Activities performed in codebase stewardship

-Split into four domains, codebase stewardship is at least:
+Split into four domains; codebase stewardship is at least:

 * Community stewardship
   * Supporting, consulting on and executing governance
-  * Supporting commitees such as technical steering comittees
+  * Supporting committees such as technical steering committees
   * Organizing events
   * Processing feedback and contributions
 * Product marketing stewardship